 You don’t have to go out to celebrate Chinese New Year.
 Here are some tips to celebrate the Year of the Sheep at home:

 - Clean your home.
 Yes, it sounds like a chore, but it is traditional to clean your home before the New Year to “sweep away the bad luck.”
 Get the kids to help out!
 But, don’t clean during the New Year – or you risk sweeping away all the good luck that will come in the new year.

 - Be a wok star!
 Making traditional foods is a big way to celebrate the New Year.
 A large New Year’s Eve meal is the most important dinner of the year on the Chinese calendar.
 Try some recipes like Guotie Pot Stickers, Peking Duck or Green Tea Fortune Cookies here.
 Or try one of the recipes listed on the Epicurious Lunar New Year menu page.

 - Get crafty.
-Try some of these fantastic crafts to celebrate the New Year with the kids, including Chinese Lanterns, Dancing Dragons and Paper Bag Puppets here or paper fortune cookies, dragon puppets and more here.
+Try some of these fantastic crafts to celebrate the New Year with the kids, including Chinese Lanterns, Dancing Dragons and Paper Bag Puppets here.

 - Chinese New Year for NYC Kids: 15 Ways to Celebrate Lunar New Year with Festivals & Free Parades

 - Announcing WeeWork Kids Crafts Series: Free Daily At-Home Projects

 - New Jersey Theater Alliance Stages Festival: Your Guide to Kid-Friendly Shows all over NJ!

 - Best of New Jersey for Kids and Families: Morris County